- 2 Min Read

 - By: Gerry Tseng

-How to Test And Replace a Key Fob Battery
+Steps Required to Test & Replace a Key Fob Battery

 Gerry lives in Cincinnati, OH where he works as a data analyst by day and enjoys working on cars in his free time.
 He’s spent over 25 years on domestics + imports alike.
 His latest efforts include a Saab 9-3, a BMW M3 and a Volvo S60.